nfdz/PopularMoviesStage2/README.md

 # PopularMoviesStage1
-Associate Android Developer Fast Track Udacity Course first project
+Associate Android Developer Fast Track Udacity Course second project

 ## Project Overview

+In this second and final stage, you’ll add additional functionality to the app you built in Stage 1.
 You app will:

-* Present the user with a grid arrangement of movie posters upon launch.
-* Allow your user to change sort order via a setting:
-  * The sort order can be by most popular or by highest-rated
+* You’ll allow users to view and play trailers ( either in the youtube app or a web browser).
+* You’ll allow users to read reviews of a selected movie.
+* You’ll also allow users to mark a movie as a favorite in the details view by tapping a button(star).
+This is for a local movies collection that you will maintain and does not require an API request.
+* You’ll modify the existing sorting criteria for the main view to include an additional pivot to show their favorites collection.

-* Allow the user to tap on a movie poster and transition to a details screen with additional information such as:
+Recall from Stage 1, you built a UI that presented the user with a grid of movie posters, allowed users to change sort order, and presented a screen with additional information on the movie selected by the user:
-  * original title
-  * movie poster image thumbnail
-  * A plot synopsis (called overview in the api)
-  * user rating (called vote_average in the api)
-  * release date

-## Why this Project?

-To become an Android developer, you must know how to bring particular mobile experiences to life.
-Specifically, you need to know how to build clean and compelling user interfaces (UIs), fetch data from network services, and optimize the experience for various mobile devices.
-You will hone these fundamental skills in this project.

-By building this app, you will demonstrate your understanding of the foundational elements of programming for Android.
-Your app will communicate with the Internet and provide a responsive and delightful user experience.

-## What Will I Learn After Stage 1?
+## What Will I Learn After Stage 2?

-* You will fetch data from the Internet with theMovieDB API.
-* You will use adapters and custom list layouts to populate list views.
-* You will incorporate libraries to simplify the amount of code you need to write
+* You will build a fully featured application that looks and feels natural on the latest Android operating system (Nougat, as of November 2016).